glouppe/info8002-large-scale-data-systems/lecture6.md

 For this peer-to-peer system to work:
 - All nodes must have the exact same copy of the ledger.
-- Therefore, they must agree on the transactions that are added in the ledger and in which order.
+- Therefore, they must agree on the transactions that are added in the ledger, and in which order.

 $\Rightarrow$ They must reach **consensus**.